tagspace/trevor-demo/README.md

 # Code for: "interactive demo" from Trevor.io landing page

-This is the code for an interactive demo we built to give visitors a feel for what the [Trevor.io](https://trevor.io) query builder does.
+We built an interactive demo version of our platform so that visitors of our landing page can get a feel for what using our Query Builder is like without signing up (see it in action half-way down the page [here](https://trevor.io#demo)).

-To see the **interactive demo** in action, click [here](https://trevor.io#demo) and scroll down to "Interactive demo".
+Feel free to fork this repo if you want to build your own interactive demo.

 To run this demo on your own machine, clone/download this repo and run: